antrea-io/antrea/docs/antrea-network-policy.md

-Starting with Antrea v1.0, Antrea-native policies are enabled by default, which means that no additional configuration is required in order to use the Antrea-native Policy CRDs.
+Starting with Antrea v1.0, Antrea-native policies are enabled by default, which means that no additional configuration is required in order to use the Antrea-native policy CRDs.

 ## Tier

-Antrea supports grouping Antrea-native Policy CRDs together in a tiered fashion to provide a hierarchy of security policies.
-This is achieved by setting the `tier` field when defining an Antrea-native Policy CRD (e.g. an Antrea ClusterNetworkPolicy object) to the appropriate tier name.
+Antrea supports grouping Antrea-native policy CRDs together in a tiered fashion to provide a hierarchy of security policies.
+This is achieved by setting the `tier` field when defining an Antrea-native policy CRD (e.g. an Antrea ClusterNetworkPolicy object) to the appropriate tier name.
 Each tier has a priority associated with it, which determines its relative order among all tiers.